 Currently, a new patent is good for 20 years from the date the application is filed in the U.S.

-At that point, the brand-name company has 45 days to sue the generic-drug maker, and if there is a suit, the FDA cannot approve the generic drug for 30 months or until that generic-drug maker wins in court.
+At that point, the brand-name company has 45 days to sue the generic-drug maker, and if there is a suit, the FDA cannot approve the generic drug for 30 months – unless the patent expires or is judged to be invalid or not infringed before that time – or until that generic-drug maker wins in court.

 In essence, it’s created a legal battlefield of sorts in which companies are basically fighting over the patent.
 If a generic-drug maker markets a product and violates a patent, it could end up having to pay the brand-name company damages.